openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 to the private networks of all machines.

 The step to create VFs differ between SR-IOV card ethernet controller manufacturers.
-Currently the following manufactuers are known to work:
+Currently the following manufacturers are known to work:

 - Intel
 - Mellanox
+- QLogic

-For **Melanox SR-IOV ethernet cards** see:
+For **Mellanox SR-IOV ethernet cards** see:
 `Mellanox: HowTo Configure SR-IOV VFs
 <https://community.mellanox.com/docs/DOC-1484>`_